Numissa11/space-shooter/README.md

 The Game itself:

+• there is a score and a high score at the left corner of the game.
 •the Game screen is a simple side scroller Shoot’em up with spaceships
 • the player’s spaceship can move around the game area and it can shoot rockets